gregl83/monotonic-id/README.md

 });
 ```

-The above first creates a instance of the monotonic-id class then casts the instance to a hex string and an id string.
+The above first creates a instance of the monotonic-id class then casts the instance to an id string and hex string.

 Following is additional functionality of monotonic-id.

 That's it!